StuartCox3107/iGrow/README.md

 It will also have a "DELETE" button.

-- [Landing page desktop & tablet](wireframes/P4updatedesktoptablet.png) opens in same tab, press back to return
+- [Update page desktop & tablet](wireframes/P4updatedesktoptablet.png) opens in same tab, press back to return
-- [Landing page mobile](wireframes/P4updatemobile.png) opens in same tab, press back to return
+- [Update page mobile](wireframes/P4updatemobile.png) opens in same tab, press back to return

 ### 5: Read page

 This page will show the chosen individual record.
 It will have "EDIT" and "HOME" buttons.

-- [Landing page desktop & tablet](wireframes/P5readdesktoptablet.png) opens in same tab, press back to return
+- [Read page desktop & tablet](wireframes/P5readdesktoptablet.png) opens in same tab, press back to return
-- [Landing page mobile](wireframes/P5readmobile.png) opens in same tab, press back to return
+- [Read page mobile](wireframes/P5readmobile.png) opens in same tab, press back to return

 ### 6: Create page